ferrous-systems/wasm-training-2022/book/src/on-the-server/usecases.md

 where small application logic is executed on incoming requests, using limited resources (CPU, time, memory).

-WebAssembly allows that users can write this logic in a language of their choice and the provider supports a general WebAssembly execution environment, often accompanied with a cloud provider-specific SDK.
+WebAssembly allows that users can write this logic in a language of their choice and the provider supports a general WebAssembly execution environment, often accompanied with a provider-specific SDK.
-The provider can leverage the WebAssembly sandbox mechanism to provide per-request isolation.
+The provider can leverage the WebAssembly sandbox mechanism to provide per-request isolation & performance.

 We look at one of these serverless offerings:
 [Fastly's Compute@Edge](compute-at-edge.md)